 The major types of psychological disturbances in children viewed as deviations from normal development.
 Causative factors in the genesis of behavior problems, with emphasis on social learning.
 Behavior modification techniques used with children.
-Prereq: PSYC 1001 or equiv.
+Prereq: PSYC 3101.

 PSYC 3420.
 Health Psychology.
 3 cr. hrs.

 This course examines the psychological aspects of health and illness.
 Topics include health promotion, stress and coping, prevention, lifestyle and health, psychological adaptation to chronic illness and pain, rehabilitation, and health service delivery.
-Prereq: PSYC 1001.
+Prereq: PSYC 2050 or PSYC 3601.